Triston Casas Player Props: Red Sox vs. Royals

 - The eight strikeouts per nine innings compiled by the Royals pitching staff ranks 27th in the league.

-- Royals pitchers combine to rank 19th in baseball in home runs given up (138 total, 1.2 per game).

-- Ragans (3-3) gets the starting nod for the Royals, his third of the season.

-- In his last time out on Thursday, the lefty threw six scoreless innings against the New York Mets while surrendering seven hits.
+- The right-hander's last time out came on Thursday against the New York Mets, when he tossed eight scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.